ssjblue-xxx/terrible-backdoor-test/README.md

 # terrible-backdoor-test
 this is 4 education purposes only.
-In other words, figure out how to use it by yourself
+In other words, figure out how to use it by yourself (hint: really easy)